huti2408/thayphaphuti/README.md

 - 👋 Hi, I’m @thayphaphuti
-- 👀 I’m interested in Nodejs
+- 👀 I’m interested in Nodejs and .NET
 - 🌱 I’m currently learning GraphQL and NestJS
 - 💞️ I’m looking to collaborate on Web
 - 📫 How to reach me: No, you can't